vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-plutocracy.md

 most of their estates for their children.
 Eliminating estate taxes benefits less than 0.2 percent of Americans (remember the top 0.1 percent owns 22 percent of all wealth in America).<sup>200</sup> Estate taxes hit the top tiniest percent of people almost entirely.
-But, the super- rich have successful sold the idea that taxing big estates is a _death tax_ and _double taxation._ One study found the financial support for eliminating inheritance taxes came from 18 super-rich families.
+But, the super-rich have successful sold the idea that taxing big estates is a _death tax_ and _double taxation._ One study found the financial support for eliminating inheritance taxes came from 18 super-rich families.
 These people provide the anti-government activists with most of the money